libretro/libretro-uae/README.md

 - **M3U** for multiple floppy disk image playlist
 - **ZIP** for various content (FD, HD, CD, WHDLoad)

-When launchig these files the core will generate a temporary configuration file in RetroArch `saves` directory and use it to start the emulation.
+When launching these files the core will generate a temporary configuration file in RetroArch `saves` directory and use it to start the emulation.

 ### Floppy drive sounds